Liberty University: Ice hockey

 Liberty University has men's and women's club ice hockey teams.
-The women's team has won six American Collegiate Hockey Association (ACHA) D1 national championships (2015, 2018-2023) and is currently coached by Chris Lowes.

 Men's hockey started in 1985 when Liberty students organized a team to play surrounding colleges and clubs but has since become a competitive club team competing against much larger schools such as University of Oklahoma, University of Delaware, and Penn State University.

-In 2006, Liberty became the only Virginia school with a men's ACHA Division I club hockey team; and opened the 3,000-seat LaHaye Ice Center, a gift of Timothy and Beverly LaHaye.
+In January 2006, Liberty became the only Virginia school with a men's ACHA Division I club hockey team; and opened the 3,000-seat LaHaye Ice Center, a gift of Timothy and Beverly LaHaye.
 The men's Division I team is coached by Kirk Handy.
+The women's team has won seven American Collegiate Hockey Association (ACHA) D1 national championships (2015, 2018-2023, 2025) and is currently coached by Chris Lowes.

 Cross country

 Individual NCAA Division I champions include Josh McDougal (2007) and Samuel Chelanga (2009–2010).
 Chelanga took two gold medals and three silvers in outdoor and indoor competition in three years and won All-American honors 14 times.